antik9/OTUS_HOMEWORKS/HW_02_Binaries/README.md

 ## Some patches for python v2.7

-**opcode.patch** creates new operator in python binaries in case whether LOAD_FAST and LOAD_CONST with value 0 are concatenated int the call stack
+**opcode.patch** creates new operator in python binaries in case whether **LOAD_FAST** and **LOAD_CONST** with zero value are concatenated in the call stack

 **until.patch** creates new statement in python.
-Until is common programming language statement, it starts loop until bool value of until statement becomes true
+Until is common programming language statement, it starts infinite loop which breaks when bool value of until statement set to true
 ```
 >>> num = 3
 >>> until num == 0: